psychemedia/storytelling-notes/stories-n-harp/mabinogion-2-branwens-lament.md

 As the festivities began, Matholwch's men and horses had been billeted far and wide.
 And it was one of these new billets that was seen by Efnysien, just as he returned from a journey far to the north.

-Efnysien, Bran and Branwens's half-brother on their mother's side.
+Efnysien, Bran and Branwen's half-brother on their mother's side.

 Efnysien, a man so bitter, a man so twisted, he could pitch two of the most loving brothers into mortal battle with each other.